If you have been in a car accident and are experiencing any of these symptoms, you may have experienced some degree of hearing loss.

 There are many different causes of hearing loss.
 Those who get older often notice their hearing deteriorating.
-Some people who are routinely exposed to very loud environments can also experience this symptom.
-A car crash can also lead to hearing loss.
+Some people routinely exposed to very loud environments can also experience this symptom.
+A car accident can also lead to hearing loss.

-Though hearing loss might be considered a gradual effect of aging or the environment, it can also happen in an instant.
-If that happened to you, you’re probably wondering if you can be compensated for it.
+Though hearing loss might be considered a gradual effect of aging or the environment, it can also happen instantly.
+If that occurred due to a car accident, you’re likely wondering if you are entitled to compensation for it.

 Causes for Hearing Loss During Car Accidents